Maternal and Child Health

 The certificate program has been developed for the following groups:

 - Public health practitioners

-This certificate is offered at the Tampa campus.
+The Certificate is offered on the Tampa campus.

-Applicants must hold an earned bachelor's degree from a regionally accredited institution with a minimum 3.0 GPA.
+Applicants must have a bachelor's degree from a regionally accredited institution with a minimum 3.0 GPA.

 Public Health Methods (3 credits) such as: